nutanix-japan/nai-llm/docs/infra/infra_nkp.md

 The ``nkpdev`` cluster will be hosting the LLM model serving endpoints and AI application stack.
 This cluster and will require a dedicated GPU node pool.

-Once ``nkpnkpdev`` deployment has been tested successfully, we can deploy applications to optional PROD Workload cluster.
+Once ``nkpdev`` deployment has been tested successfully, we can deploy applications to optional PROD Workload cluster.

 ### Bootstrap Cluster